stavros-liaskos/notes/docs/README.md

 # Notes
-> A collection of helpful notes, simple solutions, hacks and things that I stumbled upon
+> A collection of helpfull notes, simple solutions, hacks and things that I stumbled upon

 ## Set up MkDocs